kfm1/Linkplayctl/README.md

 # Linkplayctl

-A simple shell & python client for controlling Linkplay devices.
+A simple shell & python client for controlling wireless speakers and receivers.

 Linkplay is a whitelabel manufacturer that powers a number of brands of wireless speakers and receivers, including:
 * Muzo Cobblestone